MediaComem/comem-travel-log-ionic-setup/README.md

 Let's create a few classes to use as models when communicating with the API.
 That way we will benefit from TypeScript's typing when accessing model properties.

-> \*\*If you are NOT using the Travel Log API, you will need to adapt those models to what your API returns.
+> **If you are NOT using the Travel Log API, you will need to adapt those models to what your API returns**.

-Create a `src/app/models/user.ts` file which exports a model representing a user of the API:
+Create a `src/app/security/user.model.ts` file which exports a model representing a user of the API:

 ```ts
 export type User = {